databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 should be generated
 See :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpecs`.

-By default all columns are marked as being dependent on an internal ``id`` column.
+By default all columns are marked as being dependent on an internal ``id`` seed column.
 Use the ``baseColumn`` attribute to mark a column as being dependent on another column or set of columns.
 Use of the base column attribute has several effects: